marlonsingleton/A_Walkthrough_AZ_CLI/README.md

     list-service-tags              : List all service tags which are below to different resources. list-usages                    : List the number of network resources in a region that are used against a subscription quota.

+Are you utilizing Red Hat OpenShift?
+Discover Azure Red Hat OpenShift Services.

+Group
+    az openshift : Manage Azure Red Hat OpenShift Services.

+Commands:
+    create : Create a new managed OpenShift cluster. delete : Delete a managed OpenShift cluster. list   : List managed OpenShift clusters.
+    scale  : Scale the compute pool in a managed OpenShift cluster. show   : Show the details for a managed OpenShift cluster. wait   : Wait for a managed OpenShift cluster to reach a desired state.
 </pre>

 ---